-READ 6330 - Diagnosis and Correction of Reading and Writing Difficulties Practicum I Credit Hours: 3
+READ 6330 - Diagnosis and Correction of Reading and Writing Difficulties Practicum I

 Interpreting psychological, sociological, and educational factors affecting the reading process.
 A case study will be developed for identifying and analyzing reading disabilities.
 Focuses on procedures and materials for correction of reading difficulties, evaluation of pupil progress, and differentiation of instructional techniques.
 A capstone action research project is required.
+Required

-Required Prerequisite(s): READ 6310 Corequisite(s): READ 6330L (Lab) and READ 6340
+Corequisite(s): READ 6330L (Lab) and READ 6340